SylvainDe/DidYouMean-Python/README.md

 Current implementation relies on a decorator to wrap your function call in a try-except to catch relevant exceptions, enhance them and rethrow them.

+To filter the best suggestions out of everything, I am currently using ```difflib```.

 Usage
 -----

 I haven't done anything fancy for the installation (yet).
 You'll have to clone this.

-Then, you'll just need to decorate the relevant function (the `main()`) is probably a good choice, write your code, run it : it should work.
+Once you have the code, you'll just need to decorate the relevant function (the `main()` is probably a good choice) by writing ```@didyoumean``` before its definition.
+That's it, you can write your code and run it : it should work.
 If not, please refer to next point.

 Contributing